Andresmup/github-foundations/11_PULL_REQUESTS/Readme.md

 ## REQUIRED REVIEWERS

 PR can have multiple required reviewers who must write a review that appoves the changes.

+If your repository requires reviews, pull requests must have a specific number of approving reviews from people with *write* or *admin* permissions in the repository before they can be merged.

+You can comment on a pull request, approve the changes, or request improvements before approving.

+> [!TIP]
+> You can find a pull request where you or a team you're a member of is requested for review with the search <kbd>qualifier review-requested:[USERNAME]</kbd> or <kbd>team-review-requested:[TEAMNAME]</kbd>

 > The review is expected -> The review with Approve is provided -> The changes are approved passing the check for the repo.